 Once a Split you receive from has been distributed, you'll see your withdrawable balance in the nav menu at the top of the screen.
 This withdrawable balance you see comprises all the Splits you receive from.
 If you only have ERC20 tokens available to withdraw, you may see "$0.00" in this dropdown if we can't determine the token price.
 Click on the dropdown to see the actual balances for each token.

 After clicking on the dropdown, you'll see all your balances and can select the ones you wish to withdraw.
 Hit the "withdraw" button in the top right, and once the transaction has been confirmed you'll see that those funds have been transferred to your wallet and your balance within Splits has been reset.
-If you have any "pending" balances (i.e., splits you receive from have balanaces which have not been distributed), those will show up here, too.
-If you wish, you can distribute those pending balances before withdrawing (though it may not be economical to do so).
+If you have any "pending" balances (i.e., Splits you receive from have balances which have not been distributed), those will show up here, too.
+If you wish, you can distribute those pending balances before withdrawing.

 Since Recipients in a Split can be any Ethereum address, including smart contracts to which nobody holds the private keys, anyone can withdraw balances on behalf of other Recipients.
 When you do this, you're effectively paying the gas needed to send the funds to their wallet.

 Just navigate to the account's detail page—either by searching or clicking on it from the list of Recipients—then select the balances you wish to withdraw and hit "withdraw".
 This will transfer these balances to the account's address, not your own.
 By withdrawing "for" another account, you're just paying the gas needed to send them their funds.